vanvalenlab/deepcell-tf/docs/source/index.rst

 ..
-DeepCell documentation master file, created by sphinx-quickstart on Thu Dec 13 11:51:42 2018.
+DeepCell documentation master file, created by sphinx-quickstart on Fri Dec 14 16:28:41 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to DeepCell
 ====================================

 Start Here
 ====================================

-Project Documentaiton
+Project Documentation
 ====================================

 .. toctree::